MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/create-a-new-title.md

 Before writing any code, you must setup a new title on your service configuration portal.
 You can learn more about service configuration in [Xbox Live Service Configuration](../xbox-live-service-configuration.md)

-This article will walk you through this process with the following assumptions
+This article will walk you through this process with the following assumptions:

 1. You are developing a Universal Windows Platform (UWP) title.
-UWP titles run on Xbox One, Windows 10 desktop PCs, and mobile
+UWP titles run on Xbox One, Windows 10 desktop PCs, and mobile.
 2. You are configuring your title in [Partner Center](https://partner.microsoft.com/dashboard).
 3. You are using either Visual Studio with a custom game engine, or Unity.
 4. Your development machine is running Windows 10.